SpectralPixel/SpectralPixel/README.md

 ## heyo!!!!!

 ### Who dis?
 Hi!!
-I was born in 2008, as of writing this I'm 15 years old.
+I was born in 2008, and I am currently 16 years old.
 Coding since late 2019, when I was 11.

 ### I know how to program in: